wormhole-foundation/wormhole/docs/protocol.md

 Threshold ECDSA signatures generated using [GG20](https://eprint.iacr.org/2020/540.pdf).
 This is a highly complex, cutting edge cryptographic protocol that requires significant amounts of compute to generate signatures with larger quorums.

-Still it generates plain ECDSA signatures that can easily be verified on Ethereum (`5k gas`) or even be used for Bitcoin transactions
+Still, it generates plain ECDSA signatures that can easily be verified on Ethereum (`5k gas`) or even be used for Bitcoin transactions.

 **BLS**